alea-git/alea-git.github.io/_projects/mobile-app-1.md

 In October 2018, **YouRemind was selected for the semi-finals of Idee Vincenti**, a call promoted by Lottomatica and Polihub.

-{% include post-components/gallery.html columns = 1 full_width = true images = "/images/projects/PitchDeck1.png " %}
+{% include post-components/gallery.html columns = 1 full_width = true images = "/images/projects/PitchDeck1.png,/images/projects/PitchDeck2.png " %}

-CCCCC
+&nbsp;

 In January 2019 we published apps for iOS and Android.